brisktest/brisk-extension/README.md

 ```

 We then run it once and make sure the default setting is used.
 Then we can update the config and run the command again using the command palette and we see our updated config file in the terminal.
 Success!

 We also switched to CI mode so that we don't watch by passing BRISK_CI=true to the command.

+# On Save

-No we'd like to run the command on every save.
+Now we'd like to run the command on every save.

 Lets update the contribues part of the package.json to let VS Code know about our keybindings.
 It looks like it takes a keybindings field, so lets see if we can put something there.